…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Good fruit … comes from the good soil … with the good seed, the word of God.

-but the person, our Lord, God …. as He is revealed through man’s history, and through the lives of ordinary people who walked and fellowshipped with Him.
+the person — our Lord, God …. as He is revealed through human history, and through the lives of ordinary people who walked and fellowshipped with Him.

 Romans 15:4 (NIV)

 For everything that was written in the past was written to teach us,